elleizar/frankenmoji/README.md

 ## How we built it
 We built _frankenmoji_ by starting out with the Create React App.
 From there, we separated the different parts of an emoji (eyes, mouth, face, accessories) using photo editors.
 We built it so that it loads a canvas when the user clicks on the generate button on the main page, and provided buttons for users to click to customize their frankenmoji.
 While buttons for changing specific emoji components go through different parts one by one, the 'randomize' button will select a random combination of parts, creating the ultimate frankenmoji.

 We hosted our website using domain.com, with help using surge.sh.
-This could be found on http://frankenmoji.online/
+(This domain has been expired.)

 ## Challenges we ran into
 This is the first React App that we have all collectively made together.
 With our limited React knowledge (and web dev abilities) we ran into troubles with calling functions across files.
 We also had never deployed a website before, so we had some trouble hosting our site using domain.com.